New Mexico seeks record $47.8M fine for excess air pollution by natural gas processor - Local News 8

 Associated Press

 SANTA FE, N.M.
 (AP) — New Mexico environmental regulators have issued a $47.8 million fine on allegations of excess air pollution at a natural gas processing facility in a prolific oil production region.
 The state Environment Department issued the sanctions on Friday, including a cease and desist order against Houston-based Targa Resources at its processing plant near Jal, New Mexico.
-The sanctions allege excess emissions of ozone-producing pollutants and other gases known to cause respiratory issues or contribute to climate change.
+The sanctions allege permit violations and excess emissions of ozone-producing pollutants linked to respiratory issues and climate change.
 Representatives for Targa could not immediately be reached for comment.
 Regulators say Targa has 30 days to respond.
-The fine would be the largest in state history.
+The fine would be the largest ever by the New Mexico Environment Department.